Ephesus Syndrome

 __________________

-Dr. Michael S. Heiser was the academic editor for Logos Bible Software, Bible Study Magazine, and Faithlife Study Bible; the co-editor of Old Testament Greek Pseudepigrapha with Morphology and Semitic Inscriptions: Analyzed Texts and English Translations; he was also the Hebrew instructor for Learn to Use Hebrew for Logos Bible Software.
-He earned his Ph.D. in Hebrew Bible and Semitic languages and holds an MA in ancient history and Hebrew studies.
-He currently serves as Director of The Awakening School of Theology and Ministry.
+Dr. Michael S. Heiser (1963-2023) was the academic editor for Logos Bible Software, Bible Study Magazine, and Faithlife Study Bible; the co-editor of Old Testament Greek Pseudepigrapha with Morphology and Semitic Inscriptions: Analyzed Texts and English Translations; he was also the Hebrew instructor for Learn to Use Hebrew for Logos Bible Software.
+He earned his Ph.D. in Hebrew Bible and Semitic languages and held an MA in ancient history and Hebrew studies.
+He served as Director of The Awakening School of Theology and Ministry.

 https://www.miqlat.org/